andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ## Description

 A new property, represented by the `InputMap` class, is added to the `Control` class.
-The `InputMap` provides prioritized storage of the event handlers and the key mappings, registered by the application and the the skin.
+The `InputMap` provides prioritized storage of the event handlers and the key mappings, registered by the application and the skin.

 Before we delve into more details, it might help to clarify the roles of parts that constitute a Control.